 - Civilian and Volunteer Firefighters – Civilian firefighting organizations have also used the toxic foam, perhaps without knowing the severe health risks.
 The same hazardous chemicals are also found in common household items like carpeting, furniture, shoes, and nonstick cookware.

-Broughton Partners finds victims of firefighting foam who are in need of legal help or are actively seeking legal representation.
-Broughton Partners closely partners with your law firm by providing you with retained plaintiffs who are vetted, prequalified and follow your firefighting foam case criteria.
+Broughton Partners finds victims of fire foam who are in need of legal help or are actively seeking legal representation.
+Broughton Partners closely partners with your law firm by providing you with retained plaintiffs who are vetted, prequalified and follow your fire foam case criteria.

-The ability to bring in new firefighting foam clients in a cost-effective way without sacrificing the needs of your current clients and the daily demands of your practice is a challenge at best.
-Broughton Partners is here to give you a competitive advantage by connecting you with more qualified firefighting foam plaintiffs that need your representation today.
+The ability to bring in new fire foam clients in a cost-effective way without sacrificing the needs of your current clients and the daily demands of your practice is a challenge at best.
+Broughton Partners is here to give you a competitive advantage by connecting you with more qualified fire foam plaintiffs that need your representation today.

 Call Broughton Partners today at (855) 463-1735, or contact us for your free consultation.